 Deciding to enrol in the Master of Human Rights is only the beginning, says Kaden.

 “In this programme, you decide how much you challenge yourself to learn, adapt and grow with the others taking the journey with you.
 In the end you decide to become the best human being that you can be.”

 A new life in New York

-Since graduating at the end of 2017, Kaden is now based in New York, working for the New Zealand Permanent Mission to the United Nations.
+After graduating at the end of 2017, Kaden went to New York, working for the New Zealand Permanent Mission to the United Nations.
 He got this sought-after internship through the AUT Internz International Scholarships Programme.

-“It’s a challenging role where I can apply every theoretical and practical skill I obtained in my studies, and develop them further.
-I’ve taken part in a range of activities including completing policy research, taking part in negotiations, and helping operationalise New Zealand's work and participation in different annual United Nation conferences.
+“It was a challenging role where I could apply every theoretical and practical skill I obtained in my studies, and develop them further.
+I took part in a range of activities including completing policy research, taking part in negotiations, and helping operationalise New Zealand's work and participation in different annual United Nation conferences.

 “I had seen the AUT Internz scholarships advertised around AUT, and I knew this was an opportunity I normally wouldn’t have had.
-The support from my fellow AUT Internz scholarship recipients in New York has been amazing, and I now have personal and professional networks I’ll always be grateful for.”
+The support from my fellow AUT Internz scholarship recipients in New York was amazing, and I now have personal and professional networks I’ll always be grateful for.”